BarbWire-1/curved-text/readme.md

 Positioning
 -
-After you defined the dimensons of the curve (x,y,r), `Alignment` and `rotation` let you position your textElement where and how you need it to be.
+After you defined the dimensons of the curve (x,y,r), `text-anchor` and `start-angle` let you position your textElement where and how you need it to be.

 Animation
 -
 The `<use>` elements representing your curved text can be animated like other   `SVGElements`.

-...and now - CURVE IT!
+...and now - CURVE IT!\
 by Gondwana and BarbWire

-(and RTFM! :grinning: :vulcan_salute:)
+(and RTFM! :slightly_smiling_face::vulcan_salute:)

 _